OfficeDev/Microsoft-Teams-Samples/samples/msgext-ai-doc-compliance-checker/README.md

 ## Setup and use the sample

-1) Create azure Blob Storage
+1) Create Azure Blob Storage:
-   Refer the document [Create Blob Storage]("https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal") and create a blob storage in azure.
+Refer to the Create Blob Storage documentation [Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal) to create a blob storage in Azure.

+1) Add the files to be checked for compliance:
+Upload the policy guideline document (keep the file-name handy for adding into the .localConfigs file) and also the proposal documents to compare against the guideline.

 1) Clone the repository